galexrt/docs.galexrt.moe/docs/kubernetes/system-requirements.md

     **Too many users of Kubernetes or OpenShift do that and end up with slow performing clusters in many different ways, simply because the ETCD is slow (even though the kube-apiservers are caching a lot)**

-Use SSDs or any other storage with **low latencies** (LOW)!
-ETCD is pretty much latency bound, it needs its "few" IOPS as well but latency is the killer (sequential writing, e.g., WAL and DB).
+Use at least SSDs (minimum SATA based, better NVMe based) or any other storage with **low latencies**!
+ETCD is pretty much latency bound.
+It needs "few" IOPS but latency is the killer (sequential writing, e.g., WAL and DB).